Renault–Nissan Common Module Family: Main features

 CMF is aimed at reducing manufacturing costs and competing with similar previous concepts as Volkswagen Group's MQB.
 It consists of five groups of interchangeable, compatible modules: engine bay, cockpit, front underbody, rear underbody and electrical/electronic.
 According to the companies involved in the development, CMF is not a conventional platform but rather a manufacturing system which can be applied to different vehicles.
 The actual platforms are built combining a limited set of common modules: a single module can be used for different platforms, covering different classes of vehicles, and so allowing a greater standardisation of components between both Nissan, Renault and Mitsubishi.

 Applications

 The Renault–Nissan Alliance announced various variants developed using CMF, which are CMF-C (D for large and mid-sized vehicles; examples are the third-generation Nissan X-Trail and the second-generation Nissan Qashqai), CMF-B for subcompacts/supermini, CMF-A for smaller vehicles, and CMF-EV for alliance wide BEV.
 The CMF will initially be used in approximately 14 vehicle models worldwide with an estimated production of 1.6 million units annually.
 The first CMF vehicles were introduced through 2013 with Nissan's CMF-C/D models.

+Dacia, Datsun, Dongfeng, Mercedes-Benz, Mitsubishi, Nissan, Renault, and Venucia have all used CMF platforms.
+Alpine and Lada are expected to begin using the platforms in 2025.